-The usual procedure is for the photographer to be allowed to take a couple of photographs when you are taking vows (from an inconspicuous place in the chancel) and also when you have signed the registers.
+The usual procedure is for the photographer to be allowed to take a couple of photographs when you are taking vows (from an inconspicuous place in the chancel) and also when you have signed the forms not to use.
 He/she will probably get you to pose for these pictures after the writing has been done.

-Please ask your guests not to take photographs during the service.
+Please tell your guests not to take photographs during the service.
+The Priest will also brief your guests at the start of the service to switch off their phones.
 There will be plenty of opportunities to take pictures after the ceremony!

 You may wish your wedding to be recorded on Video.
-Don't forget to tell them to be at the Church at a reasonable time before the service.
-We will ask that they set up their tripod in a convenient position in the Church and that it must stay there and not be moved around.
+Don't forget to tell the photographer/s to be at the Church at a reasonable time before the service.
+They will be asked to set up their tripod/s in a convenient position in the Church and they must stay there and not be moved around.
 (Please note that we assume that the service will be recorded as most now are.)
 If music is to be played on a CD/ipod during the recording of the video please note that it is your legal duty to obtain a PPL license: www.PRSformusic.com/lm

-There will be some flowers in church but if you wish to have additional floral displays these can be arranged through Father Matthew at additional cost to be negotiated – these may be taken away with you.
+There will be some flowers in Church but if you wish to have additional floral displays these can be arranged at an additional cost to be negotiated - these may be taken away with you.

 We are proud of the very high standard of flower arranging in Church, and we will do our best to make sure the flowers complement the colours that you have chosen for your wedding.